nmudd037/nmudd037.github.io-JSBasics-bankistMoneyTransfer/readme.md

-#A basic small banking app using array methods, timers and Dates
+#A basic small banking app using array methods, timers and Dates.

 Test Data:

 User 1: {